-Answer: As the name suggests, topical preaching is centered on a topic.
+Topical preaching is preaching that is centered on a specific topic.
+It is often contrasted with expositional preaching.
+Topical preaching looks at what the Bible says about a certain subject whereas expositional preaching looks at what a certain passage in the Bible means and how it applies to our lives today.
 Most pastors will preach at least some topical sermons, while some focus almost exclusively on them.
 Whether this model is good or bad probably has more to do with how it is used than anything else.
 Topical preaching can be quite effective, but there are inherent limitations that must be understood if it is to be used properly.

 Sermons can be generally grouped in four types: textual, topical, textual-topical, and expository.
-A.W.
-Blackwood observed, “Needless to say, these labels fit poorly.
-Sometimes these overlap and cause confusion.”
-A textual sermon follows the structure of the text of Scripture, allowing the word flow to provide the sermon points.
+Some have observed that the labels do not necessarily fit well, especially as there is overlap between the types.
+Generally speaking, a textual sermon follows the structure of the text of Scripture, allowing the word flow to provide the sermon points.
 A topical sermon is organized around a thought, with the sermon points developed by the speaker and supported by proof texts.
 A topical-textual sermon merges the two, allowing the sermon points to flow either from the text or the thoughts of the speaker.
 An expository sermon follows the text of Scripture, and then seeks to draw out the full meaning of it.
 The goal of each type of sermon is to apply the Word of God to the lives of the hearers.

 In topical preaching, the speaker has the freedom to address issues being faced by his hearers.
 If the need is a better understanding of sin, a series can be presented to address various aspects and results of sin.
 When done well, this type of preaching will give a broad-spectrum view of what the Bible says on a given topic.
 By focusing on issues in this way, people can develop a biblical understanding of any subject matter.
 Another benefit of topical preaching is unity of thought.
 People are able to follow the logical progression of thought, which often helps them remember what they have heard.
 This method lends itself well to the natural talents of a speaker, because the thoughts come from his own heart.